- Elevation: 2,450 m (8,038 ft)

 There are other peaks worth exploring on the other side of the main road.
 To the north-west of Kawah Putih, on the other side of Ranca Upas and the main road, are several other peaks rarely-hiked including Gunung Masigit (2,094m), Gunung Tambakruyung (1,994m), Gunung Tikukur (1,960m) and Gunung Cadaspanjang (2,066m).

-Bagging information by Daniel Quinn (updated in June 2020)
+Bagging information by Daniel Quinn (updated in June 2020).
+The June 2020 expedition was kindly supported by Tjiasmanto Conservation Fund.

 For a high quality PDF version of this and other trail maps, please download from our Trail Maps page.